 7. What happens after a voter becomes ‘inactive’ as a result of the confirmation process?

-Following each federal general election, the Va.
-Dept. of Elections cancels individuals who have been on the inactive list without voting in two federal general elections.
+Following each federal general election, the Virginia Department of Elections cancels individuals who have been on the inactive list without voting in two federal general elections.

 Voters who have been designated as “Inactive” through the confirmation process may still cast a ballot on Election Day, under certain conditions.
 These voters are required to sign a statement declaring they are a qualified and registered voter of the precinct at which they are present.
 They will be added to the pollbook by officers of election and permitted to vote.
 Their status in the statewide database will be changed automatically to “active.”

-8. Are there any other methods used by the Va.
-Dept. of Elections in the confirmation and cancellation process for the voter lists?
+8. Are there any other methods used by the Virginia Department of Elections in the confirmation and cancellation process for the voter lists?

-In addition to the processes outlined above, when the Va.
-Dept. of Elections receives information from federal or state agencies regarding a voter’s qualifications to vote as registered have changed, the local general registrar is notified through the statewide database to take action.
+In addition to the processes outlined above, when the Virginia Department of Elections receives information from federal or state agencies regarding a voter’s qualifications to vote as registered have changed, the local general registrar is notified through the statewide database to take action.